1984 Formula One World Championship: Race 14: Italy

 The Italian Grand Prix took place in early September at the Monza Autodrome near Milan.
 This race saw Prost retire after an updated spec.
 TAG-Porsche engine in his car failed early.
 Lauda, who was suffering the effects of a sore back, won from Italians Michele Alboreto and Riccardo Patrese who inherited the third place when his teammate Eddie Cheever ran out of fuel in his Alfa Romeo.
 This would prove to be the last F1 podium achieved by Alfa Romeo.
 Nelson Piquet led early before retiring with engine failure, while teammate Teo Fabi then led until he retired, also with a failed BMW engine.
 Patrick Tambay then took over the lead until he was passed by Lauda with the Renault retiring shortly after.
 Swedish driver Stefan Johansson stepped in to drive the Toleman of Ayrton Senna for this race after Toleman has suspended the Brazilian when it became known that he had signed to drive for Lotus from 1985.
 Johansson drove a steady race and capitalising on the retirements of others finished fourth, scoring his first World Championship points.
-Austrian drivers Jo Gartner and Gerhard Berger finished 5th and 6th for Osella and ATS respectively; however, as their teams had only entered one car for the season and both were in second cars entered for the race neither received World Championship points.
+Austrian drivers Jo Gartner and Gerhard Berger finished 5th and 6th for Osella and ATS respectively; however, as their teams had only entered one car for the season (Piercarlo Ghinzani and Manfred Winkelhock, respectively) and both were in second cars entered for the race neither received World Championship points.